 Paired Thanksgiving Read Alouds Activities

 Paired texts and paired passages are always tricky for my students at the beginning of the year.
 When I find engaging books that pair well together, I like to incorporate paired writing activities as much as possible.
 These two Thanksgiving read alouds are no exception as they pair perfectly together.
-I have two paired writing prompts that I typically let my students choose form.
+I have two paired writing prompts that I typically let my students choose from.
 One prompt requires the students to persuade one of the turkeys to join them for dinner.
 The other prompt has the students compare and contrast the turkeys in the two read alouds.

 What are your favorite Thanksgiving read alouds?
 Let me know in the comments.
 I am always looking for new seasonal read alouds to add to my collection.